anyscale/academy/README.md

 ### Profiling Actors with Ray Dashboard - Bug

-3. Lesson 4 shows you how to profile actors using the Ray Dashboard, but there is currently a bug in Ray 0.8.4 that prevents Ray from generating valid data.
+3. A lesson in [_Advanced Ray_](#user-content-advanced-ray) shows you how to profile actors using the Ray Dashboard, but there is currently a bug in Ray 0.8.4 that prevents Ray from generating valid data.
 [There is the one line fix](https://github.com/ray-project/ray/pull/8013/files) you can do to your Ray installation.

 You need to edit your local copy of `dashboard.py`, `.../lib/python3.X/site-packages/ray/dashboard/dashboard.py`.
 If you don't know where Ray is installed, start iPython and enter `sys.path`.